Museplex/Muse.Money-Open.Source/README.md

 #    Apply today to participate in
 #    the pre-ICO development.
   Please submit your contact information and proposals to DrNEO9itOps#@#museplex.com to git IT started now!?!

+    Happy holidays '18 to our friends, family, and all the ships at sea!
+    Not a trick, only treats for the new year celebration to get started right!